hold/Hong Kong snake kings a dying breed

 While soup stalls remain popular, scattered across the former British colony, retail snake shops have diminished to a slithery few, such as the 110-year-old She Wong Lam.

-Inside, more than 100 snakes lie quietly in wooden cupboards labelled “poisonous snakes” as the clicks of an abacus echo through the dimly-lit shop.
+Inside, more than 100 snakes lie quietly in wooden cupboards labeled “poisonous snakes” as the clicks of an abacus echo through the dimly-lit shop.

 Shop owner Mak Tai-kong, 84, has been working there for 64 years.
 He sells an average of 100 snakes a week to restaurants and snake soup shops that could otherwise buy pre-butchered meat, but prefer the freshness he offers.